khou22/khou22.github.io/_posts/2017-08-04-my-custom-vim-configuration-installation-usage-and-capabilities.md

 Reload buffer (file) due to external changes: `:e`
 Refresh NerdTree file tree: While in NerdTree pane, `Shift` + `R`

+Can also open multiple files into the buffer (especially helpful when you don't have plugins): `vim file1 file2`
+Listing open buffers: `:args`
+Switching between files.
+Next: `:n`.
+Previous: `:N`.

 ### Grepping
 Global find (searches content of file in project) — `,a`
 The "current project" is whatever directory you `$ vim` into